google/WebFundamentals/src/content/en/updates/2015/04/quickly-monitor-events-from-the-console-panel.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: You can log all the events dispatched to an object using the Command Line API method <strong>monitorEvents(object [, events])</strong>.
+description: You can log all the events dispatched to an object using the Command Line API method monitorEvents(object [, events]).

 {# wf_updated_on: 2015-05-19 #}
 {# wf_published_on: 2015-04-25 #}